 - Psychodynamic therapy: This type of therapy focuses on exploring the unconscious thoughts and emotions contributing to your depression.
 Your therapist will help you gain insight into your thought patterns and help you develop strategies for managing difficult emotions.

-What to expect during a therapy session with a depression therapist or counselor?
+What to expect during a depression therapy session?

 If you are considering therapy or counseling for depression, you may wonder what to expect during a typical session.
 Here are some things you can expect during a therapy session for depression: